Ample completions of OMs and CUOMs: Preliminaries

-By \cite{BaChDrKo,BoRa}, $\SS$ is ample if and only if $\lvert\uX(\SS)\rvert=\lvert \SS\rvert$ and if and only if $\uX(\SS)=\oX(\SS)$.
+Ample set systems (AMPs) are abstractions of sign vectors of all cells in a partition of an open convex set $C$ of ${\mathbb R}^m$ by an arrangement of coordinate hyperplanes.
+We already defined ample set systems (1) as COMs $\covectors$ such that $\uparr\covectors=\covectors$ and (2) as families of sets $\SS$ for which the upper bounds in the sandwich lemma are tight: $\lvert \SS\rvert=\lvert \oX(\SS)\rvert$.
+The set system arising in the second definition is the set of topes of the system of sign vectors from the first definition.
+As in the case of OMs and COMs, \emph{we can consider AMPs as set systems or as partial cubes.} By \cite{BaChDrKo,BoRa}, $\SS$ is ample if and only if $\lvert\uX(\SS)\rvert=\lvert \SS\rvert$ and if and only if $\uX(\SS)=\oX(\SS)$.
 This can be rephrased in the following combinatorial way: $\SS\subseteq 2^U$ is \emph{ample} if and only if each set shattered by $\SS$ is strongly shattered.
-Consequently, the VC-dimension of an ample family is the dimension of the largest cube in its 1-inclusion graph.
-A nice characterization of ample set families was provided in \cite{La}: $\SS$ is ample if and only if for any cube $\Q$ of $\Q_m$ if $\Q\cap \SS$ is closed under taking antipodes, then either $\Q\cap \SS=\varnothing$ or $\Q$ is included in $G(\SS)$.
-The paper \cite{BaChDrKo} provides metric and recursive characterizations of ample families.
-We continue with one of them.
+Consequently, the VC-dimension of an ample set system is the dimension of the largest cube in its 1-inclusion graph.
+A nice characterization of ample set systems was provided in \cite{La}: $\SS$ is ample if and only if for any cube $\Q$ of $\Q_m$ if $\Q\cap \SS$ is closed under taking antipodes, then either $\Q\cap \SS=\varnothing$ or $\Q$ is included in $G(\SS)$.
+The paper \cite{BaChDrKo} provides metric and recursive characterizations of ample set systems, such as the following one.

 Recall that any two $X$-cubes $Q',Q''$ of $\SS$ are called \emph{parallel cubes}.
 The distance $d(Q',Q'')$ is the distance between mutually closest vertices of $Q'$ and $Q''$.
 A \emph{gallery of length $k$} between $Q'$ and $Q''$ is a sequence of $X$-cubes $(Q'=R_0,R_1\ldots,R_{k-1},R_k=Q'')$ of $\SS$ such that $R_{i-1}\cup R_i$ is a cube for every $i=1,\ldots,k$.
 A \emph{geodesic gallery} is a gallery of length $d(Q',Q'')$.